 One of the benefits of BOND is that their billing strategy doesn’t involve any percentage of interchange fees; they are all yours and can be used as a clear revenue stream or as benefits for your users.
 They also offer work through SDK (so you wouldn’t touch your clients’ sensitive data if you didn’t want to), and provide their clients with high level security standards (they are SOC2 and PCI-DSS certified).

 Tutuka is a fintech company that has been on the market since 1998.
 It merged in 2021 with another of the world’s leading issuer-processors, Paymentology, whose name they are currently sharing.
 Together, they form one of the largest global processors and the only processor able to provide a shared or private cloud instance.
-Their services are similar to Railsbank or Galileo in that they allow you to launch products quickly and effectively.
+Their services are similar to Railsbank or Galileo because they allow you to launch products quickly and effectively.

-Combined, they offer a wide range of digital banking services, such as: issuing cards of any type (virtual, physical, numberless, and tokenized) in partnership with Visa, MasterCard and UnionPay; multi-currency payments; multi-cloud solutions; credits and loans; fraud protection, etc.
+Combined, they offer a wide range of digital banking services, such as: issuing cards of any type (virtual, physical, numberless, and tokenized) in partnership with Visa, MasterCard, and UnionPay; multi-currency payments; multi-cloud solutions; credits and loans; fraud protection, etc.

 All of their solutions are API based and can be easily checked through open documentation on their website.

-Marqeta Card Issuing or Its Alternatives: What to Choose?
+Marqeta Card Issuing or its Alternatives: What to Choose?